Dre Campbell Farm

 A single ground beetle can consume hundreds of caterpillars [3].
 They are most agile at removing pesky critters from the soil.

-They aid in combating slugs and snails, wireworms, ants, and even maggots.
+They aid in combating slugs and snails, wireworms, ants, and even maggots (such as seed corn maggots).
 These helpful beetles are suitable for the garden because they may also eat weed seeds.

-Plant red or white clover to help attract them and keep them around.
+Plant red or white clover to attract and retain these beneficial insects.

 13. Dragonfly